Julia's Eyes

-Julia's Eyes (Los ojos de Julia) is a 2010 Spanish horror and psychological thriller film directed by Guillem Morales and written by Morales and Oriol Paulo.
+Julia's Eyes (Los ojos de Julia) is a 2010 horror and psychological thriller film directed by Guillem Morales and written by Morales and Oriol Paulo.
 It was produced by Guillermo del Toro, Joaquín Padró and Mar Targarona.

 Plot

 Tormented by an unseen presence, a blind woman, Sara, prepares to hang herself in her basement, but changes her mind.
 As she tries to remove the noose, the stool beneath her is kicked away, leaving her to die.
 Miles away, Sara's twin sister, Julia, collapses, sensing something amiss.

 Julia, who has the same degenerative disease but can still see, is tormented by Sara's death and by the feeling of another presence nearby.
 She insists Sara was not depressed as she was awaiting surgery to restore her vision.
-Her husband, Isaac, insists she stop investigating, and as her doctor has informed him that Sara had eye surgery that was not successful.
+Her husband, Isaac, insists she stop investigating, as her doctor has informed him that Sara had eye surgery that was not successful.